JavaScript is disabled in your browser. Please enable JavaScript to view this website.

 Key Takeaways:

-• Cell viability and proliferation assays are vital for understanding the toxicity of drugs during drug discovery, providing insights into compound effects on cellular health and growth.
+• Cell viability and proliferation assays are vital for drug discovery, providing insights into compound effects on cellular health and growth.

 • Viability assays determine cell survival, while proliferation assays assess cell division rates, aiding in early-stage compound screening.